evadecker/eva.town/www/content/1-work/1-swiftype/project.md

 (snippet: swiftype/national)

 [National](https://klim.co.nz/retail-fonts/national/) is a beautiful font that shines in large, light weights, and it worked marvelously on the Swiftype marketing site for a long time.
 On the dashboard, however, its distinctive curved feet appeared more fiddly than charming, the jump between weights was sporadic, and bizarrely, it consistently appeared 10–20% smaller than other system fonts.
-(These are fixed in the completely-redrawn 2017 release, [National 2](https://klim.co.nz/blog/national-2-design-information/).)
+(These are fixed in the completely redrawn 2017 release, [National 2](https://klim.co.nz/blog/national-2-design-information/).)
 To compensate for these quirks and a lack of wide or condensed widths, text had often been set in <span class="uppercase">all caps</span>.

 (snippet: swiftype/all-caps)